What Can I Do With a Bachelor’s Degree in Human Resource Management?

 Gain the skills employers desire with a degree in Human Resources Management from Franklin University.
 You'll graduate with knowledge in performance management, talent management, workforce planning, legal compliance, organizational development, and employee and labor relations.
-Students are assigned projects that challenge them to think strategically, recruit better employees, and maximize the value of their business.
+You will be assigned projects that challenge you to think strategically, recruit better employees, and maximize the value of your business.
 Franklin is a regionally accredited university and has been named one of America's Top Military Friendly Colleges and Universities by Military Advanced Education magazine.
-The school also has a unique coaching program that allows students to connect with mentors who will help them reach their academic and professional goals.
+The school also has a unique coaching program that will allow you to connect with mentors who will help them reach your academic and professional goals.

 Walden University's Business Administration Degree is accredited by the Accreditation Council for Business Schools and Programs, meaning that it adheres to strict standards for business education.
 You can choose one of several concentrations within the program, such as Finance, International Business, or Human Resources Management.
 Take unique classes that will prepare you to be an innovator in your field, such as Living and Learning in a Technological World, Human Resource Development and Change, Critical Thinking, and Corporate Entrepreneurship.
 The university itself has a regional accreditation (in addition to the business school's ACBSP accreditation) and nearly 90% of surveyed alumni say the curriculum they study has been relevant to their professional lives.

-Students at Capella University are self-starters who are eager to take on leadership roles at work - and Capella gives them the tools they need.
+As a student at Capella University, you will become a self-starter who is eager to take on leadership roles at work - and Capella gives you the tools you need.
 In fact, compared to public institutions, 3 times as many Capella alumni took on new responsibilities at their job while enrolled.
-As a part of the university's Business Program, the Bachelor of Science in Business: Human Resource Management Specialization provides students with both a foundation in business and skills unique to personnel management and staff development.
-The program goes beyond the traditional curriculum of the major and teaches students to be strategic thinkers and to take on critical roles in the businesses of which they are a part.
+As a part of the university's Business Program, the Bachelor of Science in Business: Human Resource Management Specialization provides you with both a foundation in business and skills unique to personnel management and staff development.
+The program goes beyond the traditional curriculum of the major and teaches you to be a strategic thinker and to take on critical roles in the businesses of which you are a part of.
 The program is fully aligned with SHRM's HR Curriculum Guidebook and Templates, can be taken in a 5-week or 10-week course format, and can be applied toward a Bachelor-to-Master's Combined Degree option.

 American InterContinental University is a reputable institution accredited by the Higher Learning Commission and is a member of the North Central Association.
 Students majoring in business programs will also be happy to know that business courses, including the Human Resource Management Specialization, are additionally accredited by the Accreditation Council for Business Schools and Programs.
 If you choose to major in this concentration you'll take classes like Building Teams and Resolving Conflict, Strategic Management of Human Assets, Personnel and Organization Policy, and Diversity in the Workforce.
 By the time you graduate you'll be more than ready to take on positions in both the public and private sector.